 Step 2: Identify the activity Faculty/School/Unit: School of Computer, Data and Mathematical Science and School of Engineering, Design and Built Environment Location: WSU Campuses Who may be at risk by the activity?

-Describe the activity: Participants visit campuses to take part in multi-workshop events featuring different academic activities run by academics, and student groups.
-The cohort from each high school is accompanied by one or more school staff.
-One or more University Schools Engagement staff are always present and sometimes University students (mentors and helpers).
-This risk assessment covers workshops that include lower risk activities such as listening to lectures, watching demonstrations, taking part in discussions, solving puzzles,doing work on computers etc. i.e. workshops where there is no significant physical activity and no exposure to hazards such as chemicals etc. Workshops held in laboratories or outdoors are subject to supplementary risk assessments carried out by academic/technical staff in charge of laboratories or professional staff running outdoor activities.
-Describe the location Various campuses and buildings are used.
-Students may arrive or be picked up by buses organised by the Schools.
-Drop off and pick up points are determined in consultation with Campus Security staff.
-School students, accompanying school staff, University students, University staff, guest presenters
+Describe the activity: Various campuses and buildings are used.
+School students, accompanying school staff, University Participants visit campuses to take part in tours, conferences or multi-workshop events featuring different academic activities run by academics and student groups.
+Some School Students may arrive and later be picked up by buses.
+Buses would have seatbelts.
+Drop off and pick up students, University staff, guest presenters The cohort from each high school is accompanied by one or more school staff.
+One or more University Schools Engagement staff are always present and sometimes University students (mentors and helpers). points are determined in consultation with Security staff.
+This risk assessment covers workshops that include lower risk activities such as listening to lectures, watching demonstrations, taking part in discussions, solving puzzles, doing work on computers etc. i.e. workshops where there is no significant physical activity and no exposure to hazards such as chemicals etc. Workshops held in laboratories or outdoors are subject to supplementary risk assessments carried out by academic/technical staff in charge of laboratories or professional staff running outdoor activities.